redyyu/raven-craft/README.md

 7. Bombs cloud spawn in some place.
 8. Some tools hidden by vanilla, make it useful and spawn in some wheere. ex. ammo mold, tongs, Bellows...
 9. Reading speed up 75%, while sit on ground.
+10. Allowed suicide by gun.
+11. Katana and Machete allowed attach on belt.

 ### Added new Carpentry Expands: